AyoFagbuaro/Disney/disney/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-This project is built using next.js 14 (server components), tailwind CSS, ShadcCN and Azure open AI.
+This project is built using next.js 14 (server components), tailwind CSS, ShadcCN and Azure open AI for text completion.

 ## Deploy on Vercel